Africa Education Partnership

 our mission

-We work closely with established partners in Nigeria to provide quality schools compete with new or renovated buildings, boreholes (or wells), toilets, perimeter walls, and educational supplies including playground equipment.
+We work closely with established partners in Nigeria to provide quality schools complete with new or renovated buildings, boreholes (or wells), toilets, perimeter walls, and educational supplies including playground equipment.

 Periodic, volunteer-paid trips provide opportunities for teacher workshops and site visits to prioritize needs and guide our journey together.